 Competitors have better, more in-depth content

 Better, more in-depth content on the subjects you want to rank for is a very legitimate reason why your competitors might beat you in the search results.
-The quality and helpfulness of your content are the number one reason for ranking higher on Google.
+The quality and helpfulness of your content are the number one reason for ranking higher on Google, so avoiding writing thin content with little substance is very important.

 Competitors have more content overall